Zzzzjle/FluentPermissions/README.md

 - Contracts library (Core) with a minimal fluent builder interface
 - Roslyn source generator that parses your fluent definitions and emits:
-  - Rich runtime models (PermissionGroupInfo, PermissionItemInfo) with option properties, FullName, and a stable Key (SHA-256)
+  - Rich runtime models (PermissionGroupInfo, PermissionItemInfo) with option properties, FullName, and a stable Key (dotted path like `System.Users.Create`)
-  - A strongly-typed `AppPermissions` access API with hierarchical nested classes, dotted Names constants, and a flat Keys map
+  - A strongly-typed `AppPermissions` access API with hierarchical nested classes and a flat `Keys` map
 - Sample console app demonstrating usage
 - xUnit tests for property mapping and navigation